aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 ```

 In such inline spec blocks, only a subset of conditions are permitted:
-- `assume` and `assert` statements are allowed in any code locations
+- `assume` and `assert` statements are allowed in any code locations.
 - loop `invariant` statements are allowed only in code locations that represent loop headers.

 An assert statement inside a spec block indicates a condition that must hold when control reaches
 that block.
 If the condition does not hold, an error is reported by the Move Prover.
-An assume
+An `assume`
 statement, on the other hand, blocks executions violating the condition in the statement.
 The
 function `simple2` shown below is verified by the Move Prover.
 However, if the first spec block
-containing the assume statement is removed, Move Prover will show a violating to the assert
+containing the assume statement is removed, Move Prover will show a violation to the `assert`
 statement in the second spec block.

 ```